 Have your blog posts followed a strategy for internal links?

 Are your pages and posts optimized each around a target keyword?
-(Someone will need to have performed keyword research, looked at search volume, etc to ensure this could be done).
+(Someone will need to have performed keyword research, looked at high search volume keywords, medium and low, checked keyword difficulty, etc to ensure this could be done).
 Do they have the right page titles?
 Do they target an appropriate selection of long-tail keywords?

 The 3 Types of Website Traffic